 It worked like a charm.
 My reaction was — “This is the kind of health care I want access to!
 It works!
+I don’t have to take antibiotics over and over!
 And no side effects!”
 Before long, the osteopath who had solved my problem – Steven Sanet, D.O. — was offering courses, and I was on my way to changing careers.

 Of course that doesn’t mean I abandon standard conventional medicine.
-I get all my regular checkups with my PCP, and you should too.
+I get all my regular checkups with my primary doctor, and you should too.
 But with my years of training I can now provide therapies that you can combine with conventional medicine to get the best of both worlds.

 One explanation for why craniosacral therapy works for ear infections is that it restores normal mobility to the Eustachian tube behind the eardrum.
 This means that fluid can drain correctly from that area, rather than accumulating and providing a juicy pool for bacteria to breed in.

 My clients often live under a lot of pressure because of the high-powered careers they’ve chosen, the distressed populations they serve, or the complicated family situations they grace with their heartful presence.
-They may use craniosacral therapy or massage, or a combination of both, for the stress management that keeps them agile, creative, and responsive to life itself as it moves along.
+Other clients may be going through or recovering from a major illness, surgery, or injury, or dealing with pain or trauma that hasn’t resolved, maybe not for years.
+Both craniosacral therapy and BodyTalk are cutting-edge techniques that help these people keep agile, creative, and responsive to life itself as it moves along.

-Either way, I have the satisfaction of being part of the support system for people taking on, or faced with, big challenges.
+Either way, I have the satisfaction of being part of the support system for people taking on big challenges.
 Let me see if I can be of help to you.
 Call me 610-202-4778, and we can talk.

 Professional Credentials and Memberships